Top

 Understanding Child Support Guidelines in NJ

 Regardless of a child’s status, child support will terminate by the age of 23, unless there are exceptional circumstances.
+Familiarity with these guidelines is crucial for navigating the child support process effectively.

-• the number of children
+• The number of children

-• the age of the children
+• The age of the children

-• the custodial arrangement
+• The custodial arrangement

-• the income of each parent
+• The income of each parent

-• numerous other factors
+• Numerous other factors

-Expert Child Support Advocacy in Monmouth County
+Professional Child Support Advocacy in Monmouth County

 Call today (732) 858-0282 to schedule a consultation and find out how Megan S. Murray can advocate for you and your child.